Robinlovelace/foss4g22/README.md

-To overcome these limitations we developed a ‘jittering’ approach to conversion of OD datasets to desire lines that randomly samples points within each zone (Lovelace, Félix, and Carlino Under Review).
+To overcome these limitations we developed a ‘jittering’ approach to conversion of OD datasets to desire lines that randomly samples points within each zone (Lovelace, Félix, and Carlino 2022).
 While that paper discussed the conceptual development of the approach, it omitted key details on its implementation in open source software.

 In this paper we outline the implementation of jittering and demonstrate how a single Rust crate can provide the basis of implementations in